dylanswipeyourbite/squadupv2/docs/squadup_directive.md

   - No direct Supabase calls in UI; use services/repositories
   - Use Material 3; no hardcoded colors; use theme and `context.squadUpTheme`
   - Use `FeedbackService`, not SnackBars
-  - Don't apply for quick fixes, and go for the long term solution qinstead
+  - Don't apply for quick fixes, and go for the long term solution instead
+  - Wireframes serve as an example, if there's a more UX friendly or beautiful way to implement the UI please do so
 - Terra integration
   - Use shared mappings: `shared/constants/terra-data-types.json`, `shared/constants/terra-activity-mapping.json`
   - Store activity data in 3 tiers: `activities` (core), `activity_details` (summaries), `activity_raw_archive` (compressed raw)